Rjected/reth-bench-visualization/README.md

 ### Gas Usage

-The expected CSV format follows the output of the `reth-bench` command:
+The expected CSV format follows the `TotalGasRow` output of the `reth-bench` command:

 ```
 block_number,gas_used,time